The Party (band): Deedee Magno

 Deedee Lynn Magno Hall (b.
 April 2, 1975) is married and has two sons.
 After the Party, she went on to perform in musical theater, most notably as Kim in Miss Saigon on Broadway.
 After playing the role of Nessarose in the first national tour of the hit musical Wicked, she went on to originate the role in the San Francisco company.
 Her husband, Cliffton Hall, also in the production, played the role of Fiyero.
-She is rumored to be working on her first solo album.
-She also recently voiced the character Pearl in the Cartoon Network series Steven Universe.
+She also voiced the character Pearl in the Cartoon Network series Steven Universe.

 Tiffini Hale

 In 1994, Tiffini Talia Hale (July 30, 1975 – December 25, 2021) returned to host the final televised year of the 1989-era "Mickey Mouse Club", alongside former MMC cast member and The Party member Chasen Hampton.
 After the show ended, Hale remained out of the public eye and was diagnosed with schizophrenia in her early 20s.
 The Party announced on its official Facebook page that she died on December 25, 2021, after suffering from cardiac arrest and entering a coma from which she did not awaken.
 At the time of death, she was 46 years of age.